no2bio/biocitationneeded/README.md

 ### How to help

-If you have a link that could add information to this project, or even correct something [wrong on the internet](https://xkcd.com/386/) written here, please suggest it.
+If you have a link that could add information to this project, or even correct something [wrong](https://xkcd.com/386/) written here, please suggest it.

 The simplest way to do that is via my [contact form](https://swatwt.com/whatmail).
 Remember to write how you want to be credited (name + link).